 Clear up time

-- Remove leaves, from lawns and ponds in particular (imagine how you’d feel covered in a thick layer of wet, slowly-moulding leaves!!)
+- Remove leaves, from lawns and ponds in particular.
 Ideally clear the leaves at least once a week (more often if possible) – leaves smother the lawn and prevent it from ‘breathing’ properly.
-When you’ve finished clearing the leaves, autumn lawn feed can still be applied where appropriate.
+If you have a compost bin, add this year’s leaf fall to it and then turn the pile over to encourage the breakdown process, leaf mulch is great to put down as a winter covering for bare soil.
+When you have finished clearing the leaves, autumn lawn feed can still be applied where appropriate.

 - Cut down herbaceous perennials and remove the dead top growth.
 Do remember though that some perennials are best left until early spring (Penstemon and Verbena bonariensis for example).
 With these, we suggest part pruning the plants to tidy and prevent wind rock, and then pruning them harder around March when you can see new growth starting nearer the base of the plant.